vocalmajority/donate/index.markdown

 ### Culture & Art

+* <a href="https://activationresidency.com/">Activation Residency</a> is an art residency, collective, and co-op fund that serves marginalized artists and communities.

 * <a href="http://www.blacktablearts.com/">Black Table Arts</a> gathers Black communities through the arts, towards better black futures.

 * <a href="https://www.dancetheatreofharlem.org/">The Dance Theatre of Harlem</a> is a New York City ballet school that provides arts education and ballet training aiming to “present a ballet Company of African American and other racially diverse artists who perform the most demanding repertory at the highest level of quality.”
 In addition to performances and training, the Dance Theatre of Harlem also maintains community outreach programs to bring the arts to all.